Genivia/ugrep/README.md

   files in and below the directory of a `.gitignore` file found during recursive searches.

-- **ugrep supports Perl regular expressions** with option `-P`.
-This option offers PCRE-like syntax, including backreferences and lookbehinds.

 - **ugrep POSIX regex patterns are converted to efficient DFAs** for faster matching without backtracking.
 DFAs yield significant speedups when searching multiple files and large files.
 Rare and pathological cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.

-- **ugrep is portable** to Linux, Unix, Mac OS X, and compiles with MSVC++ to run on Windows.

-- **ugrep is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source
-  code** and does not include any GNU or BSD grep open source code.  **ugrep** uses the RE/flex open source library and Boost.Regex.

-- **ugrep is growing!** We love your feedback (issues) and contributions (pull requests) ❤️ For example, what patterns do you use to search source code?
-  Please tell us or contribute and share!

 <a name="speed"/>